Resources for Teachers and Others Who Care About Water Conservation

 Check out the Arizona Enviro-Canyon Kids web site.
 Journey through Arizona and learn more about the environment and our precious resources.

 The City of Flagstaff once again partnered with Arizona Project WET to coordinate our eleventh water festival for local fourth graders at Foxglenn Park.
 Nearly 850 students from Flagstaff schools participate in the water-themed educational activities, including topics on the water cycle, watersheds, groundwater, and water conservation.
 Fourth-grade teachers receive specialized training prior to the event and prepare students by adding educational opportunities to their classroom instruction.
 Students take tests before and after the water festival.
 Making the event a great success by providing instruction and assistance volunteers from the City of Flagstaff, Northern Arizona University, Willow Bend Environmental Center, and Coconino County.
 Volunteers and staff are rewarded with delicious pizza donated in part by Fratellis!
 Learn more about Project WET.

 Teacher workshops often provide continuing education credit.
 Find information about upcoming workshop availability and who to contact.
-You can find additional educational information for children at the water page.
+You can find additional educational information for kids at the children's water page.
 Workshops are scheduled for Phoenix and Tucson.
 If you're interested in scheduling a workshop or teacher in-service, please contact City of Phoenix: (602) 470-8086, ext.
 333, (520) 792-9591, ext.
 22; Maricopa County: (602) 470-8086, ext 335.